apk-01/Medical-Image-processing/README.md

 **To execute with google colab:**

-1.Upload your own data/images while executing the upload cell 2.Replace the file reading file names with your image file names 3.Execute the remaining cells
+1. Upload your own data/images while executing the upload cell
+2. Replace the file reading file names with your image file names
+3. Execute the remaining cells

 # 3D deconvolution
 Deconvolution is an image processing technique used to improve the contrast and sharpness of images captured using a light microscope.
 Each point source below the diffraction limit is blurred by the microscope into what is known as a point spread function (PSF).
 Deconvolution functions use this known PSF values(based on microcope's parameters) to deblur the images.